denten-books/plain-text/3-chapter.md

 Ransome, Theodor W. Adorno, and Hans-Georg Gadamer, to Slavoj Zižek, puzzled at the dual status of literature between the universal and the concrete.
 For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular" [@coleridge_friend_1969, 457].
 Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries" [@wimsatt_verbal_1954, 72].
 Wimsatt concludes by writing that in each individual poem there is something "which can never be expressed in other terms."
 Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had" [@wimsatt_structure_1947, 280].
-Hegel's "universal concrete" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.
+Hegel's "concrete universal" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.

 The history of literary scholarship is also punctuated by moments of revolt against Hegelian reading for latent universalism.
 A recent conversation on the